Hello Friends, In this blog post, I am going to let you know about the difference between error control and flow control.

 Retransmission after time out

-Negative acknowledgement and retransmission.
+Negative acknowledgment and retransmission.

 The flow of data must not be allowed to overload the receiver.